The OptionalT Transformer:

 Transforming the Outer Monad with mapT

 Sometimes you need to change the outer monad of an OptionalT without touching the inner Optional.
-Perhaps you have awaited an async result and want to continue in a synchronous context, or you want to apply a natural transformation to switch effect types.
+Perhaps you have awaited an async result and want to continue in a synchronous context.

 mapT applies a function to the wrapped Kind<F, Optional<A>> and produces a new OptionalT<G, A>: